Council tax explanatory notes

 - a resident – this includes squatters

-- the owner – this is usually when the property is unoccupied
+- the owner – this is usually when the property is unoccupied.

 There are a few exceptions to these rules.
 These include where a property is split into bedsits with shared facilities, or where the occupiers have separate rent arrangements and pay an individual rent to their landlord.
-These properties are called houses in multiple occupation, and the owner has to pay the council tax.
+These properties are called houses in multiple occupation and the owner has to pay the council tax.

 The full council tax bill assumes that two adults live in the property.
 If only one adult lives there (as their main home), the bill is reduced by 25%.
-The following people do not count towards the number of adults living in a property.
+The following people do not count towards the number of adults living in the property.

 - full-time students, student nurses, husbands and wives of overseas students, foreign language assistants

-- apprentices and youth trainees
+- apprentices and youth training trainees

-- adults with severe mental-health problems
+- adults with severe mental health problems

 - people in prison (except people in prison for not paying fines or council tax)

-- 18 and 19-year-olds who are at, or have just left school
+- 18 and 19-year-olds who are at, or have just left, school

 - patients living in hospital